wanda1/AWS_Cloud/README.md

 - Clustering Cryptocurrencies Using K-Means: Predict clusters using the cryptocurrencies data using the KMeans algorithm from sklearn.</br></br>

-- Visualizing Results: Create some plots and data tables to present the results.
+- Visualizing Results: Create plots and data tables to present the results.